 After a semester of instruction, students partner up and perform choreographed fight scenes for a society judge who will determine whether they are eligible for certification.
 Students have the possibility of failing, passing or getting a recommended pass.

 “The combat class we’re doing this year is unarmed and knife; there are eight disciplines with the (Society of American Fight Directors),” Mann said.
 “Each one requires at least 30 hours of training with a certified teacher, and then they’re adjudicated by an outside fight master.”

 Mann said that no Mercer student has ever failed.

 Theater students Brenna McNulty and Chas Pridgen have partnered for their adjudication the past two years and are currently working on their third.
-They have performed scenes from “Peter Pan” and “The Gay Deceivers, and recently they took on the confrontation between Loki and Valkyrie from the Marvel film “Thor: Ragnarok.”
+They have performed scenes from “Peter Pan”, “The Gay Deceivers” and recently they took on the confrontation between Loki and Valkyrie from the Marvel film “Thor: Ragnarok.”